codequistador/expeditions-game/README.md

 - [x] Set up end of game messages
 - [] Add Rules
 - [x] Better Lobby with player auth
-- [] Figure out how to reset server when a new game is created
+- [x] Figure out how to reset server when a new game is created
 - [] New game flow
 - [] Typescript all the things
+- [] Style game setup flow
+- [] Play again flow
-- [] Add the ability for someone to set their name and declare themselves ready
+- [x] Add the ability for someone to set their name and declare themselves ready

 ## Available Scripts